 Make Your Store SEO-Ready with Shopify

 Shopify is a robust eCommerce platform offering basic built-in SEO features that may streamline website optimization.
 For instance, it automatically generates canonical tags and adds them to pages to prevent duplicate content from appearing in search results.
-Additionally, Shopify’s themes auto-generate title tags and insert an online store’s name in them.
+Additionally, Shopify’s themes automatically generate title tags and insert the online store’s name in them.

-Another boon of selling with Shopify is that admins shouldn’t bother creating a ‘robots.txt’ file; they have it by default.
-This file is necessary for an online store: it tells crawlers and Google bots which pages to index and which to leave alone, thus reducing the risk of overloading a website with requests.
+Another benefit of selling with Shopify is that admins don’t need to create a ‘robots.txt‘ file; it’s included by default.
+This file is necessary for an online store, as it instructs crawlers and Google bots on which pages to index and which to exclude, thereby reducing the risk of overloading a website with unnecessary requests.
 For example, you may not need search engines to waste your crawl budget on pages with personal user information, a shopping cart, or checkout.

-Of course, these features are not enough for a winning SEO game.
-Let’s start with the basic steps and move on to advanced measures to help Shopify stores increase their online presence and drive more website traffic.
+Of course, these features are not enough to win the SEO game.
+Let’s begin with the basic steps and then move on to advanced measures to help Shopify stores enhance their online presence and drive more website traffic.

 Choose the Right Domain Name